-These are the key messages highlighted during the awareness talks held by the Royal Solomon Islands Police Force (RSIPF) on 31 March 2020 for its officers in the Rennel and Bellona to prevent any outbreak of the virus.
+This one of the key messages highlighted during the awareness talk held by the Royal Solomon Islands Police Force (RSIPF) on 7 April 2020 for its officers at Lata in the Temotu Province to prevent any outbreak of the virus.

 The awareness program aims to equip police officers with relevant information on the COVID-19 should there be any outbreak of the virus in the country.
-Following these awareness talks' police officers will assist health workers in the provinces to inform members of their communities on how to prevent an outbreak of the virus.
+Following these awareness talks police officers will assist health workers in the provinces to inform members of their communities on how to prevent an outbreak of the virus.